TEALSK12/2nd-semester-introduction-to-computer-science/lesson_207_game_loop.md

 2. Lab
     1. Tic-tac-toe with many movies
 3. Opportunities for more
+    1. If there is a lot of extra time start reviewing
-    1. If there is more time have students start reading through
+    2. If there is more time have students start reading through the project specs.

 [Do Now Handout]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/do_now_207.html